Crossroads Community Services at St. Bart's

 Interested in Volunteering?

 Attend a short orientation for new volunteers, offered at 6 pm on the fourth Monday of every month (except May and December).
 Orientation takes place in the Vestry Room at St. Bart's.
 Enter at 108 E 51st Street and follow the signs to the Volunteer Orientation.
 This is a great way to learn about the programs and the volunteer opportunities that are available and sign up.
 Questions?
-Contact the Rev. Edward Sunderland.
+Contact the Rev. Susan Anderson-Smith.